shlomiassaf/tdm/src/demo/modules/@forms/tutorials/8-local-override/README.md

 ## Custom Templates
-A local custom template is an instance of `TemplateRef<DynamicFormControlRenderer>`.
+A local custom template is an instance of `TemplateRef<DynamicControlRenderContext>`.

-The context of the template is `DynamicFormControlRenderer` which is the exact context available to the **renderer**.
+The context of the template is `DynamicControlRenderContext` which is the exact context available to the **renderer**.

-A local custom template is mapped to a specific control using the unique path of the control or globally, to all fields in the dynamic form by setting the path to `*`
+A local custom template instance contains query information that is used to pair it with one or more controls.
+When a control is matched it will render using the custom template and not the default renderer.

+## Custom Template Query
+By default a local custom template will **never match with a control**.

+The local custom templates should be defined with the parameters for the query, there are 2:
+  1. **One or more control names/paths**
+  Can be a string or an array of string.
+  2. **One or more visual types**
+  Can be a visual type or an array of visual types.

+You can combine one of the parameters or both.

+### Catch all
+The query can be set to match all controls, this is done by setting the control name to the string value `*`.

+You can apply a default renderer for an entire visual type/s by setting catch all and a visual type.

+When catch all is set without setting a visual type parameter the template will be used as the default rendering template for the entire dynamic form, i.e. the default renderer will not be used.

+## Using local custom templates
 There are 2 ways you can assign a local custom template, declarative using a directive and imperative using the API of `DynamicFormComponent`